Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The band reunited with Bill Metoyer for their sophomore album, ‘Too Late To Pray‘, but with some slight changes in their membership.
 Drummer G. Stanley Burtis and keyboardist Don Atlas had replaced Rob Roy and Paris Lane, respectively.
 Released in 1988, the second round from TYRANT seemed to resonate with fans and critics better than the original studio introduction had, it propelled the quintet to even higher reverence within the heavy metal community.
 TYRANT soon toured all over the place, supporting bands like Savatage, Mercyful Fate, and Slayer.

-By the early 1990’s the music scene was changing; the rise of grunge had begun, with less and less focus given to heavy metal.
+By the early 1990s, the music scene was changing; the rise of grunge had begun, with less and less focus given to heavy metal.
 A few years would pass before TYRANT took to the studio again, but they eventually did and changes once again took place in the same departments.
 With new members Tom Meadows (drums) and Jeff Gross (keyboards), the band teamed with Bill Metoyer a third time for the 1996 ‘King Of Kings‘ album, released from Art Of Music.
-Despite the changed landscape of music, the third studio album from TYRANT gained international praise from fans and press alike.
+Despite the changing landscape of music, the third studio album from TYRANT gained international praise from fans and press alike.

-The changes in the music industry, the growth of the internet, and people’s overall tendencies toward supporting bands in general, took its toll in the years following this release.
+The changes in the music industry, the growth of the internet, and people’s overall tendencies toward supporting bands, in general, took their toll in the years following this release.
 Though TYRANT sporadically appeared on tribute type recordings of Black Sabbath, DIO, Scorpions, Judas Priest, Motörhead, etc., their presence would somewhat fade over time.
 That is, until 2009, when TYRANT returned with all its original members for a reunion show to co-headline the Keep It True XII Festival in Lauda-Konigshofen, Germany.

 TYRANT fueled further momentum in 2010, when, with longtime band friend and new drummer Ronnie Wallace on board, they hit the U.S. East Coast with a handful of select shows (including the Defenders Of The Old Festival in Baltimore, Maryland).
 In recent years, they have continued to play high profile festivals, one of the more recent being 2017’s Up The Hammers Festival in Athens, Greece.
 Right after this appearance in May that year, TYRANT shocked fans everywhere with the announcement that singer Robert Lowe (Solitude Aeturnus, Candlemass, Concept Of God, Last Chapter, Grief Collector) had officially joined them.